mgreenw/JumboSmash/src/koh/README.md

 ## Developer Setup

 Setup your develpment environment for the server first.
-Then, create a new database following the development.config
+Then, create a new database following the development.config Specifically, you need to create a database for koh!

+Run:
+1. `createdb koh`
+2. `psql -U postgres -c "grant all privileges on database koh to jumbosmashdev;"`
+3. `psql -U postgres -d koh -c "CREATE EXTENSION IF NOT EXISTS citext;"`

 If you have any questions or get stuck, post in `#koh`!